Suddenly welcoming, Europe opens the door to refugees fleeing Ukraine

 Pope Francis, visiting Greek razor wire-fenced migrant camp, challenges Europe to live up to its human rights ideals

-Britain — which left the European Union in part because of a desire to “take back control” of its borders — signaled on Monday it was willing to open the door to Ukrainians, but only a crack.
+Britain — which left the European Union in part because of a desire to “take back control” of its borders — signaled on Monday that it was willing to open the door to Ukrainians but only a crack.
 The offer is limited to the family members of British nationals.
 Home Secretary Priti Patel estimated that 100,000 Ukrainians would be able to “seek sanctuary,” provided they passed security checks.

 Over the weekend, a Home Office minister tweeted — and then deleted — that there were “a number of routes” for Ukrainian refugees without family connections to come to Britain, including work visas that would allow them to pick seasonal fruit and vegetables.